JimmyKenMerchant/RaspberryPi/dmx512_tx_test/README.md

 	* Command 0x15 (21) to Store Value to FRONT Buffer in Slot Value Mode
 	* Command 0x1C (28) to Clear Repeat Tx
 		1. Command 0x11 (17) to Select Slot Index Mode and Send Data
-		2. Command 0x12 (18) to Select Slot Value Mode and Send Data to Back Buffer
+		2. Command 0x12 (18) to Select Slot Value Mode and Send Data to Front Buffer
 		3. Back to No.1 If Any Other Changes Exist
 		4. Command 0x1A (26) to Start Tx
-		5. Back to No.1
+		5. Back to No.1 If Changing Indexes and Values, Back to No.2 If Changing Only Value of One Slot

 * Procedure on Flushing Method with Sequential Sending of Slot Value
 	* Command 0x1F (31) to Tx Send FRONT and Swap FRONT/BACK Buffer on End of Packet